SWELL WAS THE BRAINCHILD OF A SHARED MOMENT BETWEEN TWO CREATIVE MINDS.

 Together with the SWELL team, the shared passion to encapsulate the interconnectedness of people, art and place was now even higher on the agenda to attract high calibre artists, nurture emerging artists and building greater art appreciation in the community.

 The inaugural SWELL Public Art Forum launched in 2008 and creative conversations were now underway in the city to keenly discuss perspectives and ideas of public art and public space.
 The Forum continued until 2012 with renowned keynote speakers such as Queensland Architect at the time Philip Follent, Jay Younger, Nicole Voevodin Cash, Jason Nelson, Dev Lengjel, Erica Gray, Yellow Goat Design to name a few.
 The interchange with artists who work within the public realm continues today in a varied format with Conversations on the Couch during SWELL.
-The re-introduction of a formal forum is in planning for SWELL’s 15th Anniversary in 2017.
+The re-introduction of a formal forum occurred for SWELL’s 15th Anniversary in 2017.

-Building on its incredible understanding around community installations and using its unique resourcefulness, a new major installation would flourish during SWELL 2009.
+Building on its incredible understanding of community installations and using its unique resourcefulness, a new major installation would flourish during SWELL 2009.
 Environmental Artist Lynne Adams was engaged to make flowers from recycled PET bottles with over 1000 local students.
 The Flower Power installation on Currumbin Rock was the culmination of building expertise and capacity in its education program to empower connection with art and place with significant community art projects.
 This project would go on to provide inspiration for future collaborative installations.

 From this time, the dynamic experiences, organisational capacity and clever collaborations have seen SWELL expand beyond it signature annual exhibition to curating public art installations and activations across the Gold Coast and beyond.